 "The test is free and sent to your home.
 You'd be stupid not to do it."

-Bowel cancer takes the lives of more than 80 Australians every week.
+Bowel cancer takes the lives of around 100 Australians every week.

 If you're aged 50-74, do the test – don't throw away the chance to save your life.